recursive-research/beta-protocol/README.md

 The Vault owner calls this `pairLiquidity` function on several pools.
 The deployed liquidity will stay in these pools for a period of time to generate a return from LP-ing.

 At the end of this period, the Vault owner will unwind the liquidty that had been deployed by calling `unpairLiquidity` on each pool.
 Each pool responds by unwinding the staked SLP tokens from the `MasterChef` or `MasterChefV2` (or do nothing if not eligible), and converting the received `SUSHI` tokens into `WETH`.
-The Pool the withdraws its liquidity from the SushiSwap pool, and receives some amount of `WETH` and `token`.
+The Pool then withdraws its liquidity from the SushiSwap pool, and receives some amount of `WETH` and `token`.
 The Pool then calculates how much `WETH` is owed back to the Vault based on the Vault's fixed APY, the initial amount of `WETH` deposited, and the timestamps of deposit and withdraw.
-If there is enough `WETH` to pay back the fixed rate, the Pool transfer the owed `WETH` to the Vault, and swaps any remaining `WETH` for the `token`.
+If there is enough `WETH` to pay back the fixed rate, the Pool transfers the owed `WETH` to the Vault, and swaps any remaining `WETH` for the `token`.
 If there is not enough `WETH` to pay back the fixed rate, the Pool swaps as much `token` as is needed to pay back the owed amount of `WETH`.
 In extreme cases, there may not be enough `token` to pay back the owed `WETH`, and the Pool will swap all of its remaining `token` for `WETH`, and pay back as much `WETH` as is possible.
-Once the `WETH` returned to the Vault, the pool swaps all remaining `WETH` to `token`.
+The Pool now has some amount of `token` remaining in the contract.

 The Vault owner does this for each Pool that it deployed liquidity to at the beginning of this phase.
 After the Vault has recalled its liquidity from each Pool, the Vault owner will call `unwrapEth` to convert all `WETH` into `ETH`.
 The Vault contract now has some amount of `ETH`, and each pool has some amount of `token`.